iszczesniak/cpp/move/index.md

 # Introduction

-The move semantics applies only to the data of class types, so I'll talk about *objects*, and not *data*.
+The move semantics applies only to the data of class types, so I'll talk about *objects*, and not *data* as I do elsewhere.
 An object is an instance of a class type (i.e., a piece of memory interpreted according to how a class or a structure was defined).
 The state of the object is called the *value*.

 The definition of the value of an object depends on the implementation of the class.
 Usually the value of an object is the state of its